ivan-guerra/programmador.com/content/posts/signing-git-commits-with-gpg.md

 ---

 If you've been around the open source community long enough, you've probably heard of people signing their VCS commits/tags.
-In this post, we're going to talk about why and how you would go about signing your Git commits.
-We'll be focused on commits but keep in mind that everything that is said equally applies to tags.
+This post covers the why and how of signing your Git commits.
+The focus will be on commits but keep in mind that these tips equally apply to tags.

-## Why Should I Sign My Commits?
+## Why Sign Your Commits

-Good question.
 The short answer is, signing your commits makes it harder for an attacker to impersonate you.
-Sure, if you work solo on rinky-dink toy projects that net maybe 1 view a month, having your commits signed isn't a big deal.
-However, if you make commits to an open source project developing sensitive code or even at your day job where you make commits and PRs against a product, it might be worth safeguarding those commits just a bit.
+Sure, if you work solo on rinky-dink toy projects, having your commits signed isn't a big deal.
+Now consider the case where you make commits to an open source project with sensitive code or at your day job where you make commits and PRs on a product.
+It might be worth safeguarding those commits just a bit.

-Lets look at an example of just how easy it is to impersonate someone using Git.
-Lets say I have write access to a repo on GitHub called `linux2.0`.
-Maybe I want to make some suckers believe Linus Torvalds himself is working on this `linux2.0` project.
+How easy is it to impersonate someone using Git?
+Lets say you have write access to a repo on GitHub called `linux2.0`.
+Maybe you want to make some suckers believe Linus Torvalds is working on this `linux2.0` project.

 Step one, find out what Linus's GitHub username and email are.
-Linus's GitHub name and email can be gotten by cloning the GitHub `linux` repo and running `git log` to view his username and email:
+Clone the GitHub `linux` repo and run `git log` to view his username and email:

 ```bash
 commit 6613476e225e090cc9aad49be7fa504e290dd33d (grafted, HEAD -> master, tag: v6.8-rc1, origin/master, origin/HEAD)